cferdinandi/adventure/content/adventures/the-pixie-dust-tree.md

 ## The Situation

-A fairy wakes you from your sleep, begging for your help.
-She explains that ice from the north froze and killed their pixie dust tree.
-Without, she and the rest of her village will never fly again.
+You've been traveling through the forest for several days now, every since the fairy woke you from your sleep, begging for your help.

-> The Elder Fairy lives deep in the woods.
-He was around generations before any of us were born.
-If anyone will no one what to do, he will.
->
-> But be warned: he's very reclusive.
-He doesn't take kindly to visitors, so tread lightly.

-{{<maps href="/downloads/map.pdf">}}
+The Elder Fairy should be close, and hopefully, he'll know how to replace the dead pixie dust tree.
+If not, the fairies will never fly again.

+You were warned he doesn't take kindly to visitors.
+As you ponder just how you'll convince him to help you, an arrow whizzes by your head and slams into the tree behind you...